arthurhammer/arthurhammer.de/_posts/2020-03-13-combine-optional-flatmap.md

 }
 {% endhighlight %}

-In the view controller, we want to keep the video title and the label in sync.
-That is, we want to observe the property chain `playbackController?.player?.videoTitle` and update `titleLabel` with its value.
+Our goal is to keep the video title and the label in sync.
+In the view controller, we want to observe the nested property `playbackController?.player?.videoTitle` and update `titleLabel` with its value.
 This is called a binding.

-### Binding Once
+### Nesting

-It is important for the binding to adapt to changes to intermediate properties.
+When observing nested properties, a binding should have one important feature: It needs to be robust against changes to intermediate properties.

-Let's say we replace the playback controller's player.
-We want the binding to report the title of that new player without additional work on our part.
-In case the player becomes `nil`, the binding should also report `nil`.

-This makes our code simpler and more maintainable.
-We can define the binding only once when we create the view controller.
-Properties might still be `nil` at that point.
-But as soon as we inject values, they propagate automatically.
+Let me illustrate with an example.

+Assume we've set up the initial binding.
+At some point, we replace the playback controller's player:

 {% highlight swift %}
-override func viewDidLoad() {
-    super.viewDidLoad()
-    bindLabel()
-}

-func bindLabel() {
-    // Set up binding.
-}
+let oldPlayer = playbackController.player
+let newPlayer = Player()
+playbackController.player = newPlayer
 {% endhighlight %}

+What do we expect to happen?
+We expect the video title label to display `newPlayer.videoTitle`, not `oldPlayer.videoTitle`.
+In other words, the binding reports the value of `playbackController?.player?.videoTitle` independent of which specific intermediate instances it is attached to.

+The same goes for `nil`.
+When the player becomes `nil` so should the video title.

+This feature has a big advantage.
+It makes our code simpler and more maintainable.
+We can define the binding only once when we create the view controller and let any changes propagate automatically.

-## Using Key-Value Observing
+## Key-Value Observing

-This is the prime use case of [key-value observing](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift).
-It allows us to observe values along a key path, i.e. along a chain of properties.
+This is easy to do with key-value observing.
+In fact, it's its prime use case.
+KVO allows us to observe *key paths* or chains of nested properties as follows:

-`NSObject` provides a [Combine publisher](https://developer.apple.com/documentation/objectivec/nsobject/keyvalueobservingpublisher) that integrates with key-value observing:

 {% highlight swift %}
-var cancellable: AnyCancellable?
+var token: Any?

 func bindLabel() {
-    cancellable = publisher(for: \.playbackController?.player?.videoTitle)
-        .sink { [weak self] title in
+    token = observe(\.playbackController?.player?.videoTitle, options: .initial) { viewController, _ in
-            self?.titleLabel.text = title
+        viewController.titleLabel.text = viewController.playbackController?.player?.videoTitle
     }
 }
 {% endhighlight %}

-This has a big drawback: Key-value observing is tied to Objective-C. It's only available in `NSObject` subclasses and properties exposed to Objective-C via `@objc dynamic`.

-We can't use it when working with plain Swift types.
+KVO has a big drawback: It's only available in `NSObject` subclasses and properties marked with `@objc dynamic`.
+We can't use KVO when working with plain Swift types.
+It's inherently tied to Objective-C.

+As a result, developers had to roll their own Swift binding solution while waiting for a native one.
+With Combine, it finally arrived.

-## Using Plain Combine
+## Combine

-To make properties observable in Combine, we use [publishers](https://developer.apple.com/documentation/combine/publisher).
+Let's explore how we can create our binding in Combine.

+The basic building blocks in Combine are [publishers](https://developer.apple.com/documentation/combine/publisher).
 A publisher emits values over time, in our case when a property changes.

-To make an entire chain of properties observable, we need to create a publisher for each one.
+To make a property observable in Combine, we create a publisher for it.
+And to make an entire chain of nested properties observable, we need to create a publisher for each one.

 We can do this conveniently by marking all properties with [`@Published`](https://developer.apple.com/documentation/combine/published).
-The `@Published` attribute creates a publisher for its property.
-To refer to the publisher as opposed to the value, we prepend `$` to the property name.

-### Handling Non-Optionals
+### Non-Optionals

 First, let's simplify our assumptions.
 Consider the case where all properties along the chain are non-optionals: